jcklie/anki-maobi/README.md

 I checkout this repository into my `git` folder, then symlink the `maobi` folder into `${AnkiData}\addons21`.

+## Contributing

+For a more detailed contribution guideline, see [here](https://github.com/jcklie/anki-maobi/blob/master/CONTRIBUTING.md).

 ### Releasing

 1. Bump the version number in `maobi\__version__.py`